serenitysolstice/TextAndLanguage/README.md

 Complexity = num syllables / frequency

 The project makes heavy use of the NLTK to break down words, to define words and to find synonyms, which is the basis of word substitution.

+This project uses Python 3.8.0 and the default installation of NLTK.